-Coursework leading to the doctoral degree is planned to give you a comprehensive knowledge of your field of specialization and mastery of research methods.
-The degree is not awarded solely based on coursework completed, residence, completion of preliminary or comprehensive examinations, or other routine requirements.
+Coursework leading to the doctoral degree is planned to give you a comprehensive knowledge of your field of specialization and a mastery of the methods of research.
+The degree is not awarded solely on the basis of coursework completed, residence, completion of preliminary or comprehensive examinations, or other routine requirements.
 The final basis for granting the degree is your grasp of the subject matter across a broad field of study, your competence in planning and conducting research, and the ability to express yourself adequately and professionally, both orally and in writing.
 Ultimately, only your advisory committee can certify that you have earned this degree.

 Some doctoral programs allow students with a bachelor's degree to matriculate directly into the doctoral degree program.
-The Graduate School website hosts a list of these programs, as well as the form that current Clemson undergraduate students may use to explore shortening their enrollment time in these "direct entry" doctoral programs by applying graduate credits to both undergraduate and graduate program requirements.
+The Graduate School website hosts a list of these programs, as well as the form that current Clemson undergraduate students may use to explore shortening their enrollment time in these

+"direct entry" doctoral programs by applying graduate credits to both undergraduate and graduate program requirements (see Combined Bachelor's/Graduate plan).

-Program of study and credit requirements6
+Program of study and credit requirements

-In accord with SACSCOC7 guidelines, the Graduate School requires that a doctoral degree comprise a minimum of 30 credits beyond the master's degree and at least 60 credits beyond the bachelor's degree.
+In accord with SACSCOC guidelines, the Graduate School requires that a doctoral degree comprise a minimum of 30 credits beyond the master's degree and at least 60 credits beyond the bachelor's degree.
 The advisory committee aids you in developing an individualized curriculum (to be outlined in the GS2 Plan of Study) that meets program requirements and provides appropriate training to meet your goals.